maximefurious/OBDBlue/README.md

 Cross-Platform Compatibility: This plugin is built to support both iOS and Android platforms, making it easier for developers to create OBD-enabled apps that can reach a wider audience.
 You can leverage OBDBlue's capabilities and build powerful OBD diagnostic solutions for various mobile devices

 ## Usage
-i - Import the OBDBlue plugin into your Flutter project.
+1 - Import the OBDBlue plugin into your Flutter project.
 ```
 import 'package:obdblue/obdblue.dart';
 ```

-ii - Establish a Bluetooth connection with the OBD module
+2 - Establish a Bluetooth connection with the OBD module.
 ```
 OBDBlue.connectToDevice(deviceAddress).then((connected) {
   if (connected) {